AAyinkx/Week-3-Cookie-Clicker/README.md

 -I though it would be really cool to be able to customise the cookie you're clicking so i saved different cookie images and made a cookie toggle button.
 Each time this was clicked the 'src' of the image was changed to a different one in the cookie image array.
 I got my family to choose different biscuits they would like.
 The "boring cracker" was in there per my mum's request 😂
 -I also saved this to local storage so that the users cookie of choice will be the same when refreshed

+- I did have a deployment issue right at the end because it was waiting to get data from local storage when there was no data there yet.
+I fixed this by adding or statements as an alternative

 -I absolutely loved 💖 working on this assignmennt.
 I was heavy on the javascript which is my favoutite part and i loved that i could include my family in the interactivity sections